paulbaumgarten/pbaumgarten.com/myp-design/cozmo/README.md

 ## Your task/s

 Create planning drawings for your obstacle course and include those in your portfolio for lesson 7.
+You want to strike the balance between making a complex yet achievable obstacle course.
+You should work on the basis of having 3 lessons for physically building the course and programming the Cozmo.

+Show your obstacle course ideas to your teacher for approval before proceeding.

 # 8,9,10.
 Build your own obstacle course

-Create your obstacle course (1 lesson) and program your Cozmo to complete it (2 lessons).
+Create your obstacle course (~1 lesson) and program your Cozmo to complete it (~2 lessons).

 How long does it take your cozmo to capture the flag?